 Launched from Southampton, UK on April 10, 1912, the luxury ocean liner was considered the most extravagant way to travel during the Edwardian era—for the 324 First Class passengers

-The wax figure of Queen Victoria is an especially good likeness, capturing the solemn expression she wore in many royal portraits during her long reign.
+The figure of Queen Victoria is an especially good likeness.
+Her figure at Wax World captures the solemn expression she wore in many royal portraits during her long reign.

 (To be fair, smiling in photographs in the mid-1800s was impractical—in the early days of cameras, taking a single photo took about 15 minutes.
 You try sitting and smiling for 15 minutes straight!)